I WRITE SO YOU DON'T HAVE TO!

 My first tax-paying job was as a bagger at a unionized grocery store, which meant I quickly made more than minimum wage, had paid vacation and company health insurance at 16 years young.
 In college, I landed a retail job and a sales assistant job, both of which would be useful later when I needed a business-professional wardrobe and some experience to reference during job interviews in the 'real world.'

 Those interviews led me to take some really awesome, lucrative post-college opportunities.
 After my first sales job, I realized that my goal of getting into marketing would be on the back burner for a bit.
 Professional sales had a way of luring me in, with its flashy hotels and luxury trips.
 So, I went on to sell patient cleansing products, search engine optimization (SEO) services and IBM/Lenovo computers for a longer time than I'd planned.

 The real question was, how soon can I get out of high heels and into some sweatpants?

 It was at my first agency (where jeans were allowed and encouraged, a step in the right direction) that I wrote my first blog (2012).
-I immediately knew what had been missing ALL OF THIS TIME.
+I immediately knew what had been missing ALL THIS TIME.
 Writing sales proposals and PowerPoint presentations just wasn't the same.
-Connecting with people via words and creativity, wow, this was IT.
-It was love at first blog and I knew there was no going back so I forged ahead to explore every kind of copywriting I could: social media marketing, SEO-friendly web copy, newspaper ads, radio scripts, brochures, year-end reports and so on.
+Connecting with people via words and creativity, wow, this was it.
+It was love at first blog and I knew there was no going back so I forged ahead to explore every kind of copywriting I could: social media marketing, SEO-friendly web copy, newspaper ads, radio scripts, brochures, year-end reports, email marketing and so on.